Advising EEA workers and self-employed people

 - The maximum period allowed as a jobseeker is 91 days after which it cannot be revived until s/he has been absent from the UK for at least 12 months.

-Rights to housing and homelessness assistance for jobseekers in Scotland
+Rights to housing and benefits for workers and jobseekers

 Why are housing rights for EEA nationals different in Scotland?